Improving Fertilizer Quality for Highly Productive Agriculture and Balanced Nutrition

 Despite numerous initiatives taken to improve the fertilizer regulations, fertilizer quality issues remain a challenge in most of the developing countries in Africa, Asia, and Latin America.

-Recent studies conducted in fertilizer markets of West Africa countries found numerous products with Nitrogen, Phosphorus, and Potassium contents with 50 percent or higher shortages relative to the label specification.
-In Asia, it was reported that around 70 percent of the problems in quality control were due to adulteration or misbranding, another 20 percent of the problems due to the deliberate manufacturing of low quality fertilizers, and the remaining 10 percent due to underweight fertilizer bags.
+Recent studies conducted in fertilizer markets of West Africa countries found numerous products with Nitrogen, Phosphorus, and Potassium contents with 50 percent or higher shortages relative to label specification.

 The use of substandard, fake, adulterated or low quality fertilizers has several potential damages to the agricultural sector as a whole and to the economy.
 Because they cannot bring the required nutrients to the soil, they affect crop growth and development and decrease agricultural productivity.
-By doing so, they affect the finances of individual farmers and the economy of entire regions and countries – especially in countries where the agricultural sector is the main component of the economy, like most of Africa, central and south Asia, and several countries in Latin America.
-Low fertilizer quality in these regions is an important obstacle that not only undermines trust in fertilizer quality and discourages farmers from using fertilizer at all, but also curtails the efforts of governments and private organizations to pursue food security, reduction of poverty, and national economic growth.
+This affects the finances of individual farmers and the economy of entire regions and countries – especially in countries where the agricultural sector is the main component of the economy, like most of Africa, central and south Asia, and several countries in Latin America.
+Low fertilizer quality in these regions is an important obstacle that not only undermines trust in fertilizer quality – discouraging farmers from using fertilizer at all – but also curtails the efforts of governments and private organizations to pursue food security, reduce poverty, and spur national economic growth.

 Many countries with serious fertilizer quality problems should put in place laws and regulations to ensure efficient and effective quality control systems and take care of the problem.
 It is crucial to have a fertilizer regulatory system that not only properly regulates the type and quality of fertilizer that is sold in markets but ensures that all participants in the fertilizer supply chain can make informed decisions in the production or blending of the product, as well as in its purchase and sale.
 Establishment of regional fertilizer quality regulatory systems (within existing regional economic communities) and implementation of the quality rules along the fertilizer distribution chains are key solutions.
 Implementation of regulatory systems demands knowledge about fertilizer markets, chemical and physical properties of fertilizers, identification and quantification of quality problems, and identification and quantification of factors with potential to affect quality of the fertilizers.